ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-camera.rst

 - CAMERA_INFORMATION includes vendor and model name, firmware version, etc for use by GCS
 - CAMERA_SETTINGS includes zoom and focus level for use by GCS

+These commands are supported in ArduPilot 4.6.0 and higher:

+- MAV_CMD_SET_CAMERA_SOURCE to set which lens (aka image sensor) is used

 These commands and messages are not yet supported but may be in future releases

 - MAV_CMD_REQUEST_CAMERA_CAPTURE_STATUS